My Heritage Languages

 As far as I can tell, all my ancestors immigrated from about 1709 to the 1840s, with the exception of one family who came in 1892.
 The "official" languages that I am sure they spoke at the time of immigration into America are:

 - German—This is the language of almost all of my immigrant ancestors.
-They would have spoken mostly dialects of what is now northern Alsace, southwest Germany, and Switzerland.
+They would have spoken mostly dialects of northern Alsace, southwestern Germany, or the cantons of Bern and Zürich in Switzerland.

 - Manx—They spoke the northern dialect, but that differed little from the southern.

 - English—Possible English speakers are of several types.
-One family was from the Gloucester area of England, but documentation connecting me to these ancestors is poor.
+One family was from the Gloucester area of England, but documentation connecting me to these possible ancestors is poor.
 Other English speaking ancestors were from Northern Ireland.
-These ancestors spoke perhaps Hiberno-English or Ulster Scots, but it is conceivable that they spoke Irish.
+These ancestors spoke perhaps Mid-Ulster English or Ulster Scots, but it is conceivable that they spoke Irish.
 It is impossible to know.
-Some of my Manx immigrant ancestors might have spoken some English.
-Some Huguenots, but not necessarily my ancestors, were able to speak some English and Dutch before emigrating.
+Some of my Manx immigrant ancestors might have spoken some English before immigrating.
+Some Huguenots, but not necessarily my ancestors, were known to speak some English and Dutch before emigrating.

 It is possible that a few of my immigrant ancestors spoke:

 - French—They would have spoken Picard, Champenois, or perhaps other dialects.
-But all my French ancestors were Huguenots who lived in what is now Germany for a generation or two and may have completely linguistically assimilated to German.
+But all my French ancestors were Huguenots who lived in what is now Germany for a generation or two and may have switched to German.
 There is a little bit more detail about this below.

 - Irish—It is impossible to know whether my Irish immigrant ancestors were English speaking, Irish speaking, or bilingual.
 I tend to believe they were English speaking.
 If they spoke Irish, they would have spoken the East Ulster dialect.